 CESAREAN SECTION / LSCS

-When the parents want to deliver their child on a specific date and time, then the elective cesarean section is done, which is done after maturity assessment of the baby.
+When the parents wish to deliver their infant on a particular date and period, they should decide for an elective cesarean operation, which is administered after the baby’s maturity is measured.

-A lower (uterine) segment Caesarean section (LSCS) is the most commonly used type of cesarean section used today.
-It includes a transverse cut just above the edge of the bladder and results in less blood loss and is easier to repair than other types of Cesarean sections.
+A lower (uterine) part caesarean section is the most common form of cesarean section today (LSCS).
+It necessitates a transverse cut immediately over the bladder’s tip, resulting in less blood loss and a faster healing period than other Cesarean sections.

-The location of an LSCS is beneficial for the following reasons:
+An LSCS’s position is favorable for the following reasons:

 Indications for Cesarean section:

 - Prior classical C-section

 - Placenta abruption

 - Fetal malposition